mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022/TravellerCore.md

 Regardless of their world of origin or biochemistry, the majority of creatures fall into the following categories; Herbivores, Omnivores, Carnivores and Scavengers.
 These categories are further broken down into other categories, such as Grazers or Filters.
 A Carnivore that hunts by ambushing its prey will be a very different encounter to one that is part of a pack.

-Terran creatures that exemplify these behaviours are noted in brackets after the descriptions below.
+[[Terra|Terran]] creatures that exemplify these behaviours are noted in brackets after the descriptions below.
 Suggested traits and skills are noted after the description – the exact level of skills varies depending on the particular creature as defined by the referee.

 - Carrion-Eater (vulture): Scavengers that wait for all other threats to disperse before beginning.
 Carrion-eaters have Recon.
 - Chaser (wolf): Animals that kill their prey by attacking and exhausting it after a chase.
 Chasers have Athletics (dexterity and/or endurance).